-On March 4, 2015, our Board approved the adoption of a Shareholder Protection Rights Plan (the "Original Rights Plan").
-In order to remain effective, the terms of the Original Rights Plan require that it be reconfirmed by shareholders at every third (3rd) annual meeting of shareholders following the meeting at which the Original Rights Plan was initially confirmed.
-The Original Rights Plan was initially confirmed by shareholders at our company's annual and special meeting of shareholders held on May 7, 2015 and, therefore, the Original Rights Plan must be reconfirmed by shareholders at the Meeting or it and all outstanding Rights (as defined below) will terminate and be void and of no further force and effect.
-On March 6, 2018, our Board determined that it is advisable and in the best interests of our company to continue the Original Rights Plan, with certain proposed amendments that align with the Legislative Amendments (described below) and reflect corporate best practices and institutional investor guidelines.
+On March 4, 2015, our Board approved the adoption of a Shareholder Protection Rights Plan (the "Rights Plan").
+In order to remain effective, the terms of the Rights Plan require that it be reconfirmed by shareholders at every third (3rd) annual meeting of shareholders following the meeting at which the Rights Plan was initially confirmed.
+The Rights Plan was last confirmed, and certain amendments approved, by shareholders at our Company's annual and special meeting of shareholders held on May 14, 2018 and, therefore, the Rights Plan must be reconfirmed by shareholders at the Meeting or it and all outstanding Rights (as defined below) will terminate and be void and of no further force and effect.
+On March 4, 2021, our Board determined that it is advisable and in the best interests of our Company to continue the Rights Plan.
+No amendments are being proposed in connection with the continuance of the Rights Plan.

-A copy of the proposed amended and restated shareholder protection rights plan agreement to be entered into between our company and Computershare Trust Company of Canada following receipt of shareholder approval therefor (the "Amended and Restated Rights Plan Agreement") is available on SEDAR at www.sedar.com and will also be made available upon request by contacting the Chief Financial Officer of our company.
+A copy of the amended and restated shareholder protection rights plan agreement entered into between our Company and Computershare Trust Company of Canada (the "Amended and Restated Rights Plan Agreement") is available on SEDAR at www.sedar.com and will also be made available upon request by contacting the Chief Financial Officer of our Company.